yujiri8/yujiri.xyz/index.md

 [Miscellany](misc/) - Personal ramblings, stories, and secure contact info.

-I post programming stuff that's not appropriate for this site on [dev.to](https://dev.to/yujiri8), and DDLC content and a few random Python tutrial videos on [Youtube](https://www.youtube.com/channel/UCmTi4rq5oOp2S9UER0BH3sQ).
+I post programming stuff that's not appropriate for this site on [dev.to](https://dev.to/yujiri8), and DDLC content and a few random Python tutorial videos on [Youtube](https://www.youtube.com/channel/UCmTi4rq5oOp2S9UER0BH3sQ).

 </div>